zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 - It had good cross-platform and rendering support, and we would be able to re-use some of the Bevy stuff that we had made for Punchy.
-- A particularly appealing thought was that we would be able to use the new `bevy_mod_js_scripting` plugin that I had recently integrated with Punchy, too.
+- A particularly appealing thought was that we would be able to use the new `bevy_mod_js_scripting` plugin that I had recently integrated with Punchy.

 ---